FireSBurnsmuP/bootstrap-datetimepicker/README.md

 ## Submitting Issues
 If you have issues, please check the following first:
 * Have you read the docs?
-* Do you have the latest version of momentjs?
+* Do you have the latest version of moment.js?
 * Do you have the latest version of jQuery?
 * Please test and/or fork [this jsfiddle](http://jsfiddle.net/Eonasdan/0Ltv25o8/) with an example of your issue before you post an issue here.
 * Please indicate which version of the picker you are using (this can be found at the top of any included file)